conan-io/docs/ci_tutorial/packages_pipeline.rst

 binary repository to avoid disrupting or causing potential issues to other developers and CI jobs.
 If the pipeline succeed it will promote (copy) them to the ``products`` binary repository, and stop otherwise.

-There are different aspects that need to be taken into account when building these packages.
+There are different aspects that need to be taken into account when building these binary packages for ``ai/1.1.0``.
 The following tutorial sections do the same job, but under different hypothesis.
 They are explained in increasing complexity.

 Note all of the commands can be found in the repository ``run_example.py`` file.
-This file is mostly intended for maintainers and testing, but it might be useful in case of issues.
+This file is mostly intended for maintainers and testing, but it might be useful as a reference in case of issues.

 .. toctree::